On this page:

 Community Microgrid and Sustainable Energy Program

-After the extreme 2019–20 fire season, a feasibility study was undertaken.
-The study aimed to assess the potential of installing new resilient energy infrastructure options.
+After the extreme 2019–20 fire season, towns across Gippsland and the state’s north-east were disconnected from the electricity network.
+A feasibility study was undertaken to assess the potential of installing new resilient energy infrastructure options.
 These would support communities and households with power during high-impact and extreme weather events.

 As more communities are looking to make energy work better for them, the studies investigated energy resilience solutions for towns, including: